 Mother of Ohio State University football standout slain in West Side mass shooting

-Ashley Griggs, 40, was killed in a shooting on the West Side that wounded three other people.
-Witnesses told police the group was in the 4000 block of West Washington Boulevard around 2 a.m.
-Sunday when someone opened fire from a passing car.
+Ashley Griggs, 40, was killed in a shooting on the West Side that wounded four other people.
+Witnesses told police shots were fired from a passing car as the group gathered in the 4000 block of West Washington Boulevard after a Marshall High School reunion early Sunday.

 Ashley Griggs’ tweets were almost exclusively filled with the accomplishments of her son, a standout football player at Marist High School who became a top pick at Ohio State University.